cesarferreira/needle/README.md

 +40  CI failed AND state changed since last_seen
 +20  CI running longer than 10 minutes
 +15  approved but unmerged for >24h
--20  waiting on others (no review requested, CI green) -30  CI failed but unchanged since last_seen
+-20  waiting on others (no review requested, CI green, not approved) -30  CI failed but unchanged since last_seen
 ```